ramantehlan/Mateix/README.md

 ## Usage

 Using Mateix is very simple.
-All you have to do is install this tool,
+All you have to do is install this CLI tool.

 > Right now, the install script is tested only on a Debian-Based Distribution, but it can be easily configured for the other distros aswell.